SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 July, 2026 at 23:50:19
+# Last Refreshed - 31 July, 2026 at 23:50:03
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>☁️ Zwift - Sunday</b>
+<b>☀️ Friday Afternoon Wedding Anniversary Ride</b>

-which happened on 26 July, 2026 at 11:03:24
+which happened on 31 July, 2026 at 17:28:28

-Which is 0 years, 0 months, 4 days, 12 hours and 46 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 21 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19471217998
+You can see it here https://www.strava.com/activities/19546751867

 ## Number of Rides
 How many rides have I done each year?